Pakistan's national flag carrier suspends flights to Kabul after Taliban threat | Business

 - Pakistan

+A spokesperson for the Pakistan International Airlines (PIA) confirmed the development, saying Kabul operations of the airline will remain suspended until further notice, Dawn newspaper reported.

-There are currently two airline carriers – PIA and Afghanistan's privately-owned Kam Air - which operate chartered flights to Kabul with high fares.
+There are currently two airline carriers – PIA and Afghanistan's privately-owned Kam Air - which operates chartered flights to Kabul with high fares.

 On Thursday, Taliban spokesman Zabihullah Mujahid asked the PIA and Afghan Kam Air to reduce fares on the Kabul-Islamabad route to previous levels or face a halt to their flight operations.